niran1717/Multi-Agent-Deep-Deterministic-Policy-Gradient-MADDPG-for-Cooperative-Multi-Agent-Learning/README.md

-# 🧠 Multi-Agent Deep Deterministic Policy Gradient (MADDPG)
+# 🧠 Multi-Agent Deep Deterministic Policy Gradient (MADDPG) for Cooperative Multi-Agent Learning

 This repository contains a complete implementation of the MADDPG algorithm using PyTorch and PettingZoo.
 It includes training, evaluation, plotting, and trajectory logging for cooperative multi-agent environments.